S&P parent McGraw-Hill says government's fraud case flawed

 "The company does not believe the Department of Justice can prove that this failure -- common to nearly everyone at the time -- was the product of intentional misconduct by anyone at S&P," McGraw-Hill said in a statement accompanying its fourth-quarter results.

-McGraw-Hill General Counsel Kenneth Vittor said the Justice Departments suit provided specifics on only about $500 million of losses suffered by federally insured institutions, while seeking $5 billion in penalties.
+McGraw-Hill General Counsel Kenneth Vittor said the suit provided specifics on only about $500 million of losses suffered by federally insured institutions, while seeking $5 billion in penalties.

 S&P earned less than $15 million from the collateralized debt obligations (CDOs) named in the complaint, Vittor said in a conference call with analysts and investors.